nanograv/PINT/docs/examples/build_model_from_scratch.md

 To view all the components in `TimingModel` instance, we can use the property `.components`, which returns a dictionary (name as the key, component instance as the value).

 Internally, the components are stored in the `.model_sectors`, a dictionary with the component type name as the key and `ModelSector` subclasses as the value. `ModelSector` class also have the methods to collect results from each component.
-For instance, `DelaySector` has `delay()` that compute the total delay from all the `DelayComponet` objects and `PhaseSector` has `phase()` for total phase.
+For instance, `DelaySector` has `delay()` that compute the total delay from all the `DelayComponent` objects and `PhaseSector` has `phase()` for total phase.
 But these methods can be accessed from the `TimingModel` class.

 ```python
 # print the components in the timing model